Ada-Developers-Academy/core-unit-1/nested-data-and-loops/nested-lists-and-dictionaries.md

 ]
 ```

-Lists of lists are also called **two-dimensional arrays.**
+Lists of lists are also called **two-dimensional arrays**.

 ### Accessing One Element

-In order to get the value of one element in a nested list, we must chain the syntax to index a list.
+To get the value of one element in a nested list, we chain the syntax for indexing into a list.

 ```python
 example_list[ index_to_find_inner_list ][ index_to_find_element ]